MATHIEU GUIDERE . PROFESSOR & RESEARCH DIRECTOR. INSERM. FRANCE

 In 2022, Mathieu Guidere published (in collaboration) a book on "Pyschotraumatology: the Words of Trauma" (Paris : Editions Lavoisier) in which he applied predictive linguistic and AI large language models to common issues of mental health.

-In 2024, he published a new work (in collaboration) on Inner Language in Psychotherapy (Le Langage intérieur en psychothérapie), in which he applies predictive models to the inner speech of people in suffering to facilitate the treatment of their disorders in their mother tongue.
+In 2024, he published a new work (in collaboration) on Inner Language (Le Langage intérieur en psychothérapie), in which he applies predictive models to the inner speech of people in suffering to facilitate the treatment of their disorders in their mother tongue.

 Selective Bibliography :